FAQ - Lighting Design Services

 What does an architectural lighting designer bring to my project?

 An architectural lighting designer's job is to integrate the lighting into the architecture and gardens by selecting lighting fixtures that create a well lit environment, enhance the architecture, comply with codes, and bring the project in on time and on budget.

-From the beginning of your project, the lighting designer will integrate the lighting as part of the architecture, to avoid rushed or costly decisions at the end of the project.
+From the beginning of your project, the lighting designer will work to integrate the lighting into the architecture so that it is intentional and beautiful, avoiding rushed or costly decisions near the end of the project.

 What are the benefits?

-A lighting designer will use light and shadow to enhance the architecture; predicting lighting effects results in beautifully lit spaces, avoid costly mistakes, reduce energy consumption, comply with prevailing codes, and finish your project on time and on budget.
+A lighting designer will use light and shadow to enhance the architecture; anticipating lighting effects, resulting in beautifully lit spaces.
+Plan ahead to avoid costly mistakes, reduce energy consumption, comply with prevailing codes, and finish your project on time and on budget.

-Lighting poster, created for Architectural Board of Review approval, shows outdoor lighting for Chapala Lofts mixed-use project, by Trish Odenthal Lighting Designer.
+Lighting poster, created for Architectural Board of Review approval, shows outdoor lighting for Chapala Lofts mixed-use project, by Trish Odenthal Lighting Design.

 What will I receive?

 Lighting designers create lighting plans keyed to fixture lists that include light fixtures, sources, and controls.
 These documents assist architects and contractors with code compliance, permitting, and soliciting bids.
-Additional services include renderings and posters to illustrate Lighting Design for Architectural Board of Review (ABR), Historic Landmarks Committee (HLC), Design Review Board (DRB), Board of Directors.
+Additional services include renderings and posters to illustrate Lighting Design for Architectural Board of Review (ABR), Historic Landmarks Committee (HLC), Design Review Board (DRB).

 Do you need to see my project at night?